News/City Updates

 Threat of COVID-19 among healthcare workers in Visakhapatnam

 The COVID-19 pandemic has affected the lives of millions of people across the globe.
 Ironically, the frontline health workers, who have been putting painstaking efforts to treat COVID-19 patients, are one of the most affected people by the virus.
 Despite being among the first segment of people to get vaccinated, some frontline healthcare workers have still not been spared from COVID-19 in Visakhapatnam.
 The pandemic’s detrimental effects, among the frontline healthcare workers, include high rates of infection, death, and the stress of dealing with numerous cases.
-Recently fifty doctors, nurses, house surgeons, and postgraduate students have tested positive at King George Hospital (KGH
+Recently fifty doctors, nurses, house surgeons, and postgraduate students have tested positive at King George Hospital (KGH), Visakhapatnam.

 Speaking to Yo!
 Vizag, KGH Superintendent, Dr. P. Mythili, stated that the virus is spreading progressively fast.
 She stressed upon the fact that the healthcare workers are being affected badly, and there is an alarming need of healthcare workers, given the present situation.
 Though the Omicron variant is spreading rapidly, she says there have been no serious effects on the patients so far.
 Dr. Mythili appealed to the public that precautionary measures such as wearing masks, proper sanitization, vaccination, and social distancing, must be adhered to protect ourselves against COVID-19.